 Family rules about screen time and digital technology use can help your child understand your family’s limits and expectations.
-You could even make these rules part of a formal agreement that you and your child discuss, negotiate and sign.
+For very young children, it’s a good idea to keep the rules simple and brief.
+And for older children, you could make these rules part of a formal agreement that you and your child discuss, negotiate and sign.

-Here are questions to help you negotiate screen time in your family:
+Here are some questions to help you negotiate screen time in your family:

 - Do you want guidelines about screen time hours?
 What about weekends, holidays and tech-free days?

 - When can your child use digital technology?
 For example, not until after homework, or not during mealtimes?
-Does your child need to ask you first?
+Do children need to ask you first?

-- Where can your child use devices?
-For example, in family rooms but not bedrooms late at night?
-What about in the car or while visiting other people’s homes?
+- Where can your child use digital technology?
+For example, in family rooms but not bedrooms?

-- How can your child use screens?
-For example, to make a podcast but not to watch epic fail videos?
+- How can your child use digital technology?
+For example, to play a puzzle app or make animations but not to watch YouTube videos?

 Making the rules